 Learn ways to promote sustainability in the developing world.
 Gigi, the founder of Youthaiti will talk about some of the projects they have done in Haiti like compostable toilets and discuss the successes they have seen with the program.
-Presenters: Alicia Jarrett, Alverno College and Gigi Pomerantz, Youthaiti.
+Presenter: Gigi Pomerantz, Youthaiti.

 The Healthier Hospitals Initiative (HHI) is a national campaign to lead change in health care by embedding sustainability into the culture and daily operations for improved health of patients, staff, and the community; reduced environmental impact by the sector; and considerable fiscal savings that reduce the overall national health care costs through better public health.
 Come and learn what the average person can do to support the movement.
-Presenter: Julie Jutrzonka, Alverno College.
+Presenters: Leah Sorenson and Patti Varga, Alverno College.

 36 – A Sustainable Environment and the Possibility of Peace

 Students from Humanities 150: Making War, Making Peace will talk about some key environmental indexes designed to measure progress toward a healthier environment, and explain how justice in resource allocation and environmental sustainability contribute to peace in countries around the world.
 Presenters: Students from HUM 150.

 37 - Women Sustainably Creating Jobs - SESSION IS FULL

 Being sustainable isn't just a private affair.
 When we work toward sharing our dreams, it benefits others.

 Panelists: Melissa Buchholz, Odd Duck Restaurant, on composting and food entrepreneurship and Kristi Luzar, Urban Economic Development Association, on mobility and opportunity.

 38 - As We Sustain Our Environment, Our Environment Sustains Us

 Living sustainably isn't just a chore to be guilted into -- it makes us healthier, smarter, and friendlier.